VladNegara/RAiSD-AI-GUI/gui/USER.md

 ## The RAiSD-AI GUI

 The RAiSD-AI GUI provides a visual interface for running RAiSD-AI operations.
-On top of that it adds several useful features:
+On top of that, it adds several useful features:

 1. **Sequential Operations**: The GUI allows you to [chain together multiple operations](#operation-selection-tab) in a single run, automatically passing the output of one operation as input to the next.
 This eliminates the need to manually run each operation or manage intermediate files.